-If no one bids on your home at the sale (or no one bids a sufficient amount), the county gets the home.
+If no one bids on your property at the sale—or no one bids a sufficient amount—the county generally gets the home.
 (To get details on tax foreclosures in Texas, see What Happens If I Don't Pay Property Taxes in Texas.)

 In Texas, you can pay off the overdue amounts to "redeem" the home before the sale takes place.
-This will release the tax lien that exists on the home and stop the foreclosure (Tex.
-Tax Code § 33.53).
+To redeem, you’ll have to pay the amount of the judgment, including taxes, interest, penalties, and costs.
+(Tex.
+Tax Code §§ 33.43, 33.48).

-The post-sale redemption period starts when the deed is filed in the county records (Tex.
+The post-sale redemption period starts when the deed is filed in the county records.
+(Tex.
 Tax Code § 34.21).

 To redeem your home from someone who purchases it at the sale, you’ll have to pay the amount the purchaser bid for the property, the amount of the deed recording fee, the amount the purchaser paid for taxes, penalties, interest, and costs on the property.
 You’ll also have to pay a redemption premium of:

 So, if you wait until after the sale to redeem, you’ll have to pay more than if you redeemed beforehand.